 Each autumn across the English countryside, there’s a soft light that’s particularly lovely early in the morning or late in the afternoon, casting long shadows and an ethereal glow across the landscape.
 One of my favourite places to enjoy autumn walks in this ‘golden hour’ is around Pagham Harbour in West Sussex, just a ten-minute drive from my home.
+You won’t find any boats in this harbour though.
+They are long gone.
+It’s now a tranquil bird reserve.

 The harbour is an RSPB (Royal Society for the Protection of Birds) nature reserve.
 There’s no entrance fee although you can make a donation.